 Hands-down the best feature in the game is the roster mode, which allows up to four players to compete in an uninterrupted battle where each player cycles through the entire selection of playable characters when defeated until a single fighter is left standing and victorious.
 It may quickly devolve into manic button-bashing but the roster mode is just silly fun for its entire run time and really takes advantage of the N64’s additional controller ports.

-Once again made again by Saffire; creators of the N64 version of Rainbow Six and the remarkably similar title Bio Freaks, Talisman of Fate is a game that helps patch a weakness in the N64’s library.
+Once again made by Saffire; creators of the N64 version of Rainbow Six and the remarkably similar title Bio Freaks, Talisman of Fate is a game that helps patch a weakness in the N64’s library.

 It’s certainly no classic but equally it’s a title that has no business being this half-decent!